History of the Taliban

-This is a timeline of the background of the history of the Taliban.
-It details the Taliban movement's origin in Pashtun nationalism, and briefly relates its ideological underpinnings with that of broader Afghan society.
-It also describes Taliban's consolidation of power, listing persecutions by Taliban officials during both its five years in power in Afghanistan and its war with the Northern Alliance.
-It further covers Taliban's time in power, its fall following the US invasion and its fight against the subsequent occupation, as well as its eventual return to power.
+The Taliban (/'taelᵻbaen, 'ta:lᵻba:n/; طَالِبَانْ), which also refers to itself by its state name, the Islamic Emirate of Afghanistan, is an Afghan militant movement that governs Afghanistan with an ideology comprising elements of Pashtun nationalism and the Deobandi movement of Islamic fundamentalism.

+The Taliban movement's ideological underpinnings are with that of broader Afghan society.
+The Taliban's roots lie in the religious schools of Kandahar and were influenced significantly by foreign support, particularly from Pakistan and Saudi Arabia, during the Soviet–Afghan War.
+They emerged in Afghanistan in the mid-1990s, capturing Kandahar and expanding their control across the country; they became involved in a war with the Northern Alliance.
+The international response to the Taliban varied, with some countries providing support while others opposed and did not recognize their regime.

+During their rule from 1996 to 2001, the Taliban implemented strict religious regulations, notably affecting women's rights and cultural heritage.
+This period included significant ethnic persecution and the destruction of the Buddhas of Bamiyan.
+After the US-led invasion in 2001, the Taliban were ousted from power but regrouped and launched an insurgency that lasted two decades.

+The Taliban returned to power in 2021 following the US withdrawal.
+Their efforts to establish the Islamic Emirate of Afghanistan continue, with education policies and international relations, including internal and external challenges faced by the Taliban regime.

 Background

-Taliban, whose name literally means the 'students of Islam' or the 'seekers of knowledge', have been part of Kandahar's 'Quran Belt' for centuries.
+Taliban, whose name literally means the 'students [of Islam]' or the 'seekers of knowledge', have been part of Kandahar's 'Quran Belt' for centuries.
 They were teachers, dispute mediators, and comforters of the dying.
 They would also study in madrasas, living off donations.
 After they completed their religious studies, they could become mullahs, the 'givers' of knowledge.
 This provided a form of Islamic civil service in absence of state.

 In 1978, the Saur Revolution brought the Democratic Republic of Afghanistan into power.
 Backed by the Soviet Union, the new regime subsequently unleashed a Marxist campaign against religious leaders.
 Meanwhile, the Iranian Revolution was spreading militant Islamism from the neighbouring country through underground networks.
-Supporters of it started spreading their ideas across the desert, especially to the accessible Herat, which also had many Shia Muslims like Iran.
+Supporters of it started spreading their ideas across the desert, especially to the accessible Herat, which, like Iran, had many Shia Muslims.

 Nevertheless, the communist government continued to campaign against traditional and Islamic practices.
 In March 1979, the Herat uprising began in response to the announcement of a compulsory literacy program for girls.
 This gave rise to a spreading rebellion in the western countryside.
 Eventually, a larger insurgency by the mujahideen began.
 After the Soviet Union intervened in Afghanistan in 1979, Islamic mujahideen fighters engaged in war with those Soviet forces.